Library Advocacy Projects

 California Library Association Advocacy and Legislation Committee

-Dr. Chow is a Board of Director of CLA and member of the Advocacy and Legislation Committee.
+Dr. Chow is on the Board of Directors of CLA and member of the Advocacy and Legislation Committee.

 GIS Map with School Librarian Requirements and Student Success Rates